google/lovefield/docs/dd/06_indices.md

 Lovefield team has explored following research directions but yet having time/ resources to actually test these ideas out:

-* Multi-level B+ Tree indices instead of composite keys for cross-column
-  indices: composite keys may not be as efficient as just building individual indices for each column and then do a set intersection.

 * Grid File: if the cross-column indices are created for multi-dimension range queries all the time, a Grid File will be more effective in this case.

-* Quad Tree: Another data structure for cross-column indices.